eWaterCycle/getting-started/book/some_content/workflows.md

 ### HBV

-Here Thirza van Esch used RNSE and the Nelder-Mead optimization to calibrate her HBV model for floodings.
+Here Thirza van Esch used RMSE and the Nelder-Mead optimization to calibrate her HBV model for floodings.

 ## Comparisons